 Through several centuries, the glorious colors and intricate designs have never diminished.
-If anything, their traditional look has become even more popular.
+If anything, the rugs' traditional look has become even more popular.

-Perfected elegance, adored for their supreme softness; traditional Bokhara rugs are the most traditional and classic of all Persian rugs.
-Dating back hundreds of years, Bokhara motifs are a testimony to the rich history and tradition from where they originated from.
+With perfected beauty and adored for their supreme softness, traditional Bokhara rugs are the most traditional and classic of all Persian rugs.
+Bokhara rug motifs date back hundreds of years and represent a rich history and tradition from where they originated.

 Since a true Bokhara rug is soft, elegant and durable, it easily transforms an ordinary room into a stylish and sophisticated room.
 Bokhara Oriental rugs are always knotted from 100% natural wool fibers.

-Older Kurdish rugs, will often feature Kurdish medallion patterns and allover floral or geometric designs referred to by collectors as “Jaff”.
+Older Kurdish rugs will often feature Kurdish medallion patterns and allover floral or geometric designs referred to by collectors as “Jaff.”
 Modern Kurdish rugs have a very traditional look and contain symbols that represent the weaver’s wishes or hopes for their future.
-Their patterns are more tribal in nature, and instead of a traditional classic red rug, Kurdish rugs feature many more colors.
+Their patterns are more tribal in nature, and instead of a traditional classic red rug, modern Kurdish rugs feature many more colors.

 However, if the rug you examine is missing a label, a Kurdish rug can be distinguished by the type of knot that it has been created from.
-Kurdish rugs feature a symmetric (Turkish) knot and not an asymmetric knot like a Bokhara Oriental rug.
+Kurdish rugs feature a symmetric (Turkish) knot and not an asymmetric knot like a Bokhara Oriental rug (we go over the differences between knots of different rug types here).
 In some cases, like the rug in the photo above, camel hair is used instead of wool to create a classic Kurdish rug design.

 Own a one-of-a-kind high quality Oriental Rug

+Bokhara rugs and Kurdish rugs can look very similar to one another.
+However, when you look closely, each type of rug has a very specific design and composure of wool.
 The differences between a Bokhara Oriental rug and Kurdish Oriental rug include the type of knot they are created with, the materials they are created from, and the colors they portray.
-What they share in common is a classic look and a long traditional history of the countries they originate from.
+What they have in common is a classic look and a long traditional history of the countries they originate from.